 \section{Introduction}

-Having object-based reasoning capabilities is important for solving many real-world problems.
-The world around us is complex, diverse, and full of distinct objects.
-Human beings possess the natural ability to parse and reason about these objects in their environment.
+Having object-based reasoning capabilities is crucial for solving many real-world problems.
+The world around us is complex, diverse, and filled with distinct objects.
+Human beings naturally possess the ability to parse and reason about these objects in their environment.
 Frequently, changing or manipulating certain aspects of the world requires interacting with a single object or a combination of objects.
-For instance, driving a car necessitates maneuvering a single object (the car) while avoiding collisions with other objects or entities such as other cars, trees, and other obstacles.
+For instance, driving a car necessitates maneuvering a single object (the car) while avoiding collisions with other objects or entities, such as other cars, trees, and obstacles.
 Developing object-based reasoning capabilities is therefore crucial for improving the ability of deep learning models to understand and solve problems in the real world.

-Existing literature provides compelling evidence that object-centric models offer more robust representations compared to their monolithic counterparts, enabling effective generalization to out-of-distribution (OOD) scenarios and proficiently solving various visual reasoning tasks.
-For instance, \cite{ke2021systematic, dittadi2022generalization} demonstrates the OOD generalization capabilities of object-centric models, while \cite{assouel2022objectcentric, Yang2020ObjectCentricDO, wu2023slotformer, goyal2020object, goyal2021neural} showcase the strong reasoning abilities of these models.
-Additionally, several works have highlighted the usefulness of object-centric models in visual modeling \cite{wu2023slotformer, goyal2021neural} and reinforcement learning \cite{goyal2019recurrent, ke2021systematic, yoon2023investigation}.
-However, the progress in object-centric approaches has been primarily confined to synthetic tasks and toy problems, with limited exploration of these approaches in real-world scenes and tasks \cite{seitzer2023bridging}.
-In this study, we aim to address this gap by demonstrating the effectiveness of the proposed approach in extracting objects in both synthetic and real-world settings.